How to Become a Video Game Designer

 Technical skills

-Video game designers need technical skills to carry out the functionality of video games.
+Video game designers need technical skills to execute the functionality of video games.
 Employers also like to see candidates who have strong video game-playing experience.
 Some skills include:

 • Ability to use computer graphics